 For years, Canada's legal profession has been wrestling with how to improve access to justice for Canadians who have modest legal needs in areas such as family, immigration, real estate, estates, criminal and civil law.
-Salma's experience provides one solution: lawyers can learn to meet these needs, if they are given the opportunities to do so.
+Salma's experience provides one solution: lawyers can learn to meet these needs, if they are trained on how to do so.